cwaldbieser/txcasproxy/doc/source/options.rst

 ..
 NOTE::

-    Even attributes that are single-valued have their values expressed as a list with a sigle element.
+    Even attributes that are single-valued have their values expressed as a list with a single element.

 The intention is that access to this site should be limited to the protected service (e.g. with a host based firewall).
 The protected service can then